sandialabs/chama/documentation/graphics.rst

 the signal was loaded/generated as expected, compare scenarios, and to better understand optimal sensor placement.

-The convex hull of several scenarios can be generated as follows:
+The convex hull of several scenarios can be generated as follows (:numref:`fig-chull`):

 .. doctest::
     :hide: